 Not too long thereafter, I met another pioneer researcher in occupational fraud and abuse, Dr. Steve Albrecht of Brigham Young University.
 Unlike Cressey, Albrecht was educated as an accountant.
 We discussed, among other things, Cressey's vision.
-Albrecht agreed with Cressey-traditional accountants, he said, were ill-equipped to deal with complex financial crimes.
-Eventually my colleagues and I decided that this new kind of "corporate cop" would have training in four disciplines: accounting, law, investigation, and criminology.
-And that new corporate cop is now the certified fraud examiner (CFE).
+Albrecht agreed with Cressey's vision: Traditional accountants, he said, were ill-equipped to deal with complex financial crimes.
+Eventually my colleagues and I decided that this new kind of "corporate cop" would have training in four disciplines: accounting, law, investigation, and fraud prevention and deterrence.

-The Albrecht Study
+Albrecht Study

 Steve was helpful in commencing the CFE program, and his research contributions in fraud have been enormous.
-He and two of his colleagues, Keith Howe and Marshall Romney, conducted an analysis of 212 frauds in the early 1980s under a grant from the Institute of Internal Auditors Research Foundation, leading to their book entitled Deterring Fraud: The Internal Auditor's Perspective.
+He and two of his colleagues, Keith Howe and Marshall Romney, conducted an analysis of 212 frauds under a grant from the Institute of Internal Auditors Research Foundation, leading to their book, Deterring Fraud: The Internal Auditor's Perspective.
 The study's methodology involved obtaining demographics and background information on the frauds through the extensive use of questionnaires.
-The participants in the survey were internal auditors of companies who had experienced frauds.
+The participants in the survey were internal auditors of companies that had experienced frauds.